She was told she was 'just anxious.' A midair incident uncovered the truth.

 The therapist was kind and helpful, Devlin said, encouraging her to take up meditation and prescribing anti-anxiety drugs, which Devlin said she took sparingly.
 Even so, the episodes continued.

-The event that would change Devlin's life occurred in April 2017, as she and her second husband were flying home from a vacation on Captiva Island, Fla.
+The event that would change Devlin's life occurred in April 2017, as she and her second husband were flying home from a vacation on Captiva Island, Florida.

 Midway through the flight, Devlin had been napping when she awoke suddenly, feeling that something was "horribly wrong."
 The walls of the plane seemed paper thin, she said, and she felt a rolling terror.
 The last thing she remembers before losing consciousness was asking her husband for help.